Introduction

 Purpose:

-• USB Debugging allows the device to communicate with a computer over a USB connection for debugging purposes.
-This is essential for developers testing apps or for advanced users performing tasks like file transfers.
+USB Debugging shall enable the communication of the device with the computer over a USB connection for debugging purposes.
+This is useful for developers in testing their apps or advanced users for various other tasks such as file transfer.

 How to Enable: